Public speaking is about love.

 *Bennington College, Bennington, VT

-*New School, UNFOLD, A Cultural Response to Climate Change, New York, NY
+*The New School, A Cultural Response to Climate Change, New York, NY

 2011